commanderx16/x16-docs/X16 Reference - 02 - Editor.md

 ### New Control Characters

 This is the set of all supported PETSCII control characters.
-Descriptions in bold indicate new codes compared to the C64:
+Entries in bold indicate new codes compared to the C64:

 | Code |                            |                           | Code |
 |------|----------------------------|---------------------------|------|